Tokyo Guide: Tsukiji Fish Market

 Look for the Namiyoke Inari Jinja Shrine, a Shinto shrine built in 1659 to protect workers from rough seas during the reclamation project that created the Tsukiji area.
 The Shrine is at the entrance to the market.

-The streets teem with small trucks and especially turret trucks rapidly carrying produce to and fro - requiring visitors to be very watchful.
+The streets around Tsukiji Fish Market teem with small trucks and especially turret trucks rapidly carrying produce to and fro - requiring visitors to be very watchful.

-The tuna auction, which starts at 5.30am, is the main attraction for curious onlookers.
-The auction area can be watched - and, more to the point, listened to - from the sidelines.
+The tuna auction at Tsukiji Fish Market, which starts at 5.30am, is the main attraction for curious onlookers.
+The auction at Tsukiji Fish Market can be watched - and, more to the point, listened to - from the sidelines.
 It is a seeming cacophony of shouts and cries, amidst which men with picks bend over huge frozen tuna inspecting them for their quality.
 (See video below.)
 No flash photography!

 Tsukiji Market itself is not open every day.
 A list of holidays is available on the Tsukiji Market website (click on the 'Tsukiji Market Calendar' - the dates marked in red are no go) and an English guidesheet and map are also available at the market's information booth.